mahaoran1997/MemLiner/README.md

 ### 2.2 MemLiner

-1. Edit the `conf/spark-defaults.conf` , comment Line 42 and uncomment Line 43.
+1. Edit the `conf/spark-defaults.conf` , comment Line 42 and uncomment Line 43, and restart master and worker.
-2. Use the following command to run baseline:
+2. Use the following command to run MemLiner:

     ```bash
     # application: lr, km, tc